 Contributory Negligence in Atlanta Accidents

 Damages is the legal term for the money a plaintiff receives from a defendant after being injured in an accident.
 The damages vary by accident and out-of-pocket expenses.
 These expenses include medical bills, pain and suffering and lost wages.
 In many Atlanta accidents, a defendant is clearly at fault.
 However, some accidents happen for which the plaintiff is partly at fault.
 The term “fault” means that an individual failed to act as a reasonable person would in the same or similar circumstances.
 According to Georgia personal injury law, the individual at fault for the accident must pay the injured party.
-If you have been injured in an accident and are unsure who is at fault, consult with an Atlanta personal injury lawyer.
+If you have been injured in an accident and are unsure who is at fault, consult with an Atlanta car accident lawyer.
+Contributory negligence in Atlanta accidents is an important principle to understand.

 If a plaintiff is partially responsible for the accident, he or she will not have to pay the defendant.
 Instead, the victim will receive less money from the defendant to cover his or her damages.
 This is called contributory negligence.Defendants Use Contributory Negligence to Reduce Damages